neubig/nmt-tips/README.md

 ### GPUs (Advanced)

 If you have access to a machine with a GPU, this can make training much faster, particularly when training NMT systems with large vocabularies or large hidden layer sizes using minibatches.
-Running lamtram on GPUs is simple, you just need to compile the cnn library using the `CUDA` backend, then link lamtram to it appropriately.
+Running lamtram on GPUs is simple, you just need to compile the DyNet library using the `CUDA` backend, then link lamtram to it appropriately.
 However, in our case here we are using a small network and small training set, so training on CPU is sufficient for now.

 ## Attention